-For unlaunderable items such as upholstery and rugs, spot treat only.
+You can wash chenille, but to clean chenille fabric on your unlaunderable items such as upholstery, sofas, and rugs, spot treat only.

-To spot treat, wet the Wash & Stain Bar and gently work into the stained area(s).
+Cleaning chenille fabric with spot treatment is simple, wet the Wash & Stain Bar and gently work into the stained area(s).

 Remove soap and dirt with a wet Lint-Free Cleaning Cloth—be sure to remove all soap.
 Dampen the cloth as needed, and repeat the process until satisfied.